Skip to main content.

 Your housing association will often require you to use a Royal Institution of Chartered Surveyors (RICS) accredited surveyor.
 The valuation report is usually valid for a specified period – often three months – and you’ll need it to set the sale price of your share.

-4. Prepare your property for sale
+4. Prepare your home for sale

 Interior photo of the lounge area taken in the 2 Bed Showflat, Plot A1.04 at Cavalier Court